ibm-cloud-docs/ContinuousDelivery/troubleshoot_delivery_pipeline.md

 * Validate that all referenced branches and paths in your definition inputs match with resources that exist in the repository.
 * Reduce the size of the repository containing your Tekton definition.
 Remove unnecessary files from the repository and update your `.gitignore` to exclude uploading any unnecessary files.
 * Only include the minimum necessary files of your pipeline definition -- do not target your entire repository.
 Move all Tekton definition related files to a subfolder of your repository, then edit the definition input in your {{site.data.keyword.deliverypipeline}} settings to target the path at the subfolder.
 This option reduces the time necessary to clone the definition files from your repository.
-* For large Tekton definitions, consider splitting the definition into multiple folders or multiple repositoriess.
+* For large Tekton definitions, consider splitting the definition into multiple folders or multiple repositories.
 Then update the definition inputs in your {{site.data.keyword.deliverypipeline}} to target the necessary folders or repos.

 The computed pipeline definition size limit is 1 MB.
 If you encounter errors when you save or run your pipeline, you might need to reduce the size of your pipeline definition, or split it into multiple pipelines.
 {: important}